-Poland’s team led by Czeslaw Michniewicz is as strong as it has ever been and with the help of this season’s second top scorer in Europe, and a selection of other world-class options will have the capability of causing some upsets.
+Poland’s team led by Czeslaw Michniewicz is as strong as it has ever been and with the help of last season’s second top scorer in Europe, and a selection of other world-class options will have the capability of causing some upsets.

 Though they aren’t favourites with the bookies, the Eastern European side head into the World Cup after an impressive qualifying campaign where they scored 32 goals and conceded just 11.